-With petrol prices hitting record highs in recent days, many motorists may be wondering how to cut down on filling up the tank.
+With petrol prices possibly hitting record highs very soon, many motorists may be wondering how to cut down on filling up the tank.

 1. Make sure your tyres are pumped correctly.

 The Automobile Association (AA) has found incorrect tyre pressure uses nearly 8 per cent more petrol than having them pumped the correct amount.
 Correct pressure varies among tyre and car types, so check your vehicle handbook or online.
 Under-inflated tyres can add up to 2 per cent to your fuel consumption, as well as wearing them out sooner, which also costs you money.

 Making sure your tyres are running at their correct pressures is not only a fuel-saver, it can also be a life-saver too, so checking them regularly is always a good idea.

 Wheel alignment can also make a decent difference to your fuel consumption, so make sure that is correct as well.

 Idling for long periods and constant stopping and starting uses more fuel than a smooth run from A to B.